-- Query Optimization: Amongst all equivalent evaluation plans choose the one with lowest cost. - Cost is estimated using statistical information from the database catalog - e.g.. number of tuples in each relation, size of tuples, etc. - In this and the next lecture we study - How to measure query costs - Algorithms for evaluating relational algebra operations - How to combine algorithms for individual operations in order to evaluate a complete expression - Immediately after that - We study how to optimize queries, that is, how to find an evaluation plan with lowest estimated cost
+- Query Optimization: Amongst all equivalent evaluation plans choose the one with lowest cost. - Cost is estimated using statistical information from the database catalog - e.g. number of tuples in each relation, size of tuples, etc. - In this chapter we study - How to measure query costs (to have a measure to be able to evaluate and compare the various plans and algorithms) - Algorithms for evaluating (main) relational algebra operations - How to combine algorithms for individual operations in order to evaluate a complete expression - How these algorithms and combinations can be parallelised - Later we will study how to optimize queries, that is, how to find an evaluation plan with lowest estimated cost